dvize/SPT-TypeScript/SWAG/README.txt

 "assault"
 "exusec"
 "marksman"
+"sptbear" 					<----  use this for pmcs
-"pmcbot" 					<----  use this for pmcs
+"sptusec"					<----  use this for pmcs
 "sectantpriest"
 "sectantwarrior"
 "assaultgroup"